-Dedini, who ended the 2014 season with a career record of 65-64-21 (26-26-11 Big Sky), has guided Sacramento State to winning conference records in four of his first eight seasons, including a regular season Big Sky title in 2007.
+Dedini, who ended the 2018 season with a career record of 89-91-29 (40-36-17), has guided Sacramento State to .500 or better conference records in seven of his 11 seasons, including a regular season Big Sky title in 2007.
 The Hornets also won the Big Sky Conference Tournament title in 2007 and again in 2010 to earn the league’s automatic bid to the NCAA Tournament.
+Dedini was named Big Sky Coach of the Year following the 2007, 2010, and 2016 seasons.

-Dedini has mentored 27 first or second team all-Big Sky selections, including offensive player of the year Katie McCoy in 2007 and conference Golden Boot (point leader in conference games) winners McCoy (2007) and Kim Kemper (2008).
+Dedini has mentored a total of 36 first or second team all-Big Sky selections, including offensive player of the year Katie McCoy in 2007, defensive player of the year Rachel Leonard in 2016, and conference Golden Boot (point leader in conference games) winners McCoy (2007) and Kim Kemper (2008).
 McCoy and Elece McBride were named Big Sky Tournament MVPs in 2007 and 2010, respectively.
 The team had eight all-Big Sky selections in 2012, including a first team honor for senior Victoria Ramirez and a second team accolade for freshman Kassidy Kellogg.

 Dedini, a former goalkeeper at Sonoma State, helped mold local product Savannah Abercrombie into one of the top goalies the Big Sky has ever seen.
-Abercrombie tacked on six more shutouts as a senior in 2011, pushing her career total to 29, both a conference and school record.
+Abercrombie had six shutouts as a senior in 2011, pushing her career total to 29, both a conference and school record.
 Abercrombie finished her stellar four-year career with a 30-28-9 record, 282 saves and a sparkling 0.92 goals against average.

 Dedini took home Big Sky Conference Coach of the Year honors in 2010 and capped off his fourth season at the helm of the Sacramento State program with his second conference championship.
 Dedini and the Hornets defeated No. 1 seed and host Northern Arizona, 1-0, in the tournament championship game to clinch their second league title in four seasons.